erxes/erxes/docs/docs/developer/developing-integration-plugins.md

 :::

-So let's assume, you've already created your plugin using the above guideline and the name of your plugin is IMAP.
+So let's assume, you've already created your plugin by using the above guideline and the name of your plugin is IMAP.

-Add the following inbox related plugins to configs.json and start the services.
+Add the following Inbox-related plugins to configs.json and start the services.

 ```
 	"plugins": [